chyanju/SolInv/README.md

 - ✓ Repeat multipliers should be using different denominators across contracts.
 - ✓ Investigate into the memory overflow issue.
 - ✓ Improve action masking to rule out redundant flex actions.
-- ▢ Enable GPU support.
+- ✓ Enable GPU support.
+- ▢ Need more efficient network computation to speed up in GPU mode, the current computation is not efficient enough.
 - ▢ Switch to a more precise DSL.
-- ▢ Investigate reason of slow back propagation (need GPU?).
-- ▢ Use Slither to generate more compact graph representation.
 - ▢ Check and set a proper `max_step` in training.